tensorflow/mesh/README.md

   data-parallelism case, where we want a large batch size per processor to avoid spending most of our time communicating.

-# The Mesh-TensorFlow Language
+# The Mesh TensorFlow Language

-Mesh-TensorFlow (v0.0) is implemented as a Python library which can generate part of a TensorFlow graph.
+Mesh TensorFlow (v0.0) is implemented as a Python library which can generate part of a TensorFlow graph.
 The user first builds a `mtf.Graph` (the analog of a TensorFlow graph) made up of `mtf.Tensor`s and `mtf.Operation`s.
 As in TensorFlow, this graph consists of simple Python objects.
 The user then creates a `mtf.Lowering` object, which lowers the `mtf.Graph` into TensorFlow, adding to the default TensorFlow graph.

-The Mesh-TensorFlow language is nearly identical to TensorFlow, with the familiar notion of a Graph, Tensors, Operations, and automatic gradient computation.
+The Mesh TensorFlow language is nearly identical to TensorFlow, with the familiar notion of a Graph, Tensors, Operations, and automatic gradient computation.
 The principal differences are as follows: